P: (512) 232-2958

 Krysta Chacon, Coordinator/Advisor

-Krysta is is the program advisor for Queer People of Color and Allies (QPOCA) and Latino Community Affairs (LCA) here at the MEC.
-Before joining the MEC, she worked at the McCombs School of Business, where she launched and coordinated a scholarship/mentoring program for underrepresented accounting students.
+Krysta is the program advisor and outreach coordinator for the MEC.
+Before joining the team, she worked at the McCombs School of Business, where she launched and coordinated a scholarship/mentoring program for underrepresented accounting students.
 She also coordinated research workshops, multi-day conferences and advisory council meetings.
 She then worked as a Senior Administrative Associate for the Vice President for Diversity and Community Engagement and the Communications and External Relations team within DDCE.
 Her interests are higher education attainment and retention, college access and affordability and student engagement/support.
-She and her husband Chris have two children, Chris Jr. and Maya.
-In her spare time, she enjoys being with her family, eating ice cream at Sandy’s, crocheting, and dancing.
-Krysta received her Bachelor’s degree in Social Work from Colorado State University and is currently working towards her Master’s degree.
+Krysta received her Bachelor’s degree in Social Work from Colorado State University and is currently working towards her Master’s degree in Higher Education Leadership and Policy.